Yeye7812-sbu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 15-countthatword contains a script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd

+File 16-whatsnext contains a script that displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd